sg893052/sonic-buildimage/system/penetration-test-fixes.md

 ##### 1. sudo Entry "/usr/bin/docker exec * ps aux" leading to privilege escalation

 - The intention for the wildcard character '*' specified in the sudo entry is to allow the "ps aux" command to be executed in all docker containers.
-However, the wildcard character '*' can be used by a hacker to inject a crafted co
+However, the wildcard character '*' can be used by a hacker to inject a crafted command to get access to the shell inside the container.

 ##### Command to check the vulnerability